-The communication of an archetype that is used to constrain part of an EHR\EXTRACT shall conform to the information model defined in Clause 7 of this part standard, and may optionally conform to the specification of Archetype Definition Language defined in Clause 8 of this part standard.
+The communication of an archetype that is used to constrain part of an EHR\EXTRACT shall conform to the information model defined in Clause 7, and may optionally conform to the specification of Archetype Definition Language defined in Clause 8.

-This standard does not prescribe any particular representation of archetypes to be used internally within an archetype repository, server or EHR system.
-However, it is recommended that any representation used meets the requirements listed in Clause 6 of this part standard.
+This part of ISO 13606 does not prescribe any particular representation of archetypes to be used internally within an archetype repository, server or EHR system.
+However, it is recommended that any representation used meet the requirements listed in Clause 6.